isaacew/starter-academic/content/publication/oppenheimer2015experimental/index.md

 publication: "AIAA Guidance, Navigation, and Control Conference"
 publication_short: ""

 abstract: "In this work, experimental measurements of cycle-averaged forces produced by a flapping wing micro air vehicle are provided.
 The measurements are taken with a one degree-of-freedom force balance.
 The vehicle is mounted in different orientations so that cycle-averaged lift and drag can be measured.
 A variety of wing flapping frequencies are examined as well as different split-cycle parameters.
 The cycle-averaged measurements are compared to theoretical values obtained with a blade element model.
 The primary objective of this work is to determine if a blade element based aerodynamic model can accurately predict the cycle-averaged forces produced by wing flapping."

 # Summary.
 An optional shortened abstract.
 summary: ""

-tags: []
+tags:
+- flapping wing
+- micro air vehicle
+- split-cycle control
-categories: []
+categories:
+- flapping wing micro air vehicle
 featured: false

 # Custom links (optional).